NEWS

 There are hundreds of people experiencing unsheltered homelessness in Maine this winter, living outside in the cold… in parks, under bridges, beneath overpasses, and in many other places not meant for human habitation.
 Shelters are full across the state almost every night, and many people have nowhere to go.
 In Portland alone, the City of Portland’s Homeless Services Center, Family Shelter, and shelter for asylum seekers have been at or near capacity for much of the winter.
 Preble Street’s adult shelters (Elena’s Way and Florence House) are also full almost every night.

-With areas shelters at capacity and a camping ban policy in Portland, the Bayside neighborhood, where Preble Street and many other service providers are located, has become the center of Portland’s unsheltered crisis.
-The people living outside and in Bayside have complex behavioral and mental health needs, only made worse by having to endure the elements and the cold.
+With area shelters at capacity and a camping ban policy in Portland, the Bayside neighborhood, where Preble Street and many other service providers are located, has become the center of Portland’s unsheltered crisis.
+Many of the people living outside and in Bayside have complex behavioral and mental health needs, only made worse by having to endure the elements and the cold.

 To connect with these individuals, outreach providers from across the city, have formed a weekly community partner huddle.
 These outreach providers include Preble Street, the City of Portland’s Health & Outreach teams, and The Opportunity Alliance’s PATH (Project for Assistance in Transition from Homelessness).
 Together they coordinate care, outreach efforts, and create individualized plans for high-need people living outside in the Bayside community and all of Portland.
 Through this joint community effort, outreach workers have been able to achieve the following in roughly the past 11 months: